 words written at Te Awa Tupua, the Whanganui River, Aotearoa New Zealand

-In 2019 I gave my energy and attention to the Systems Change Hive collaborative work.
-It has been a quieter year than I've experienced in a long time as I've focused in on relational practices and tending relations with networks of collaborators.
-Out of the effort came a beautiful collective exhibition from the Hive crew - Hidden Paths and a live events stream featuring a Warm Data Lab, Circling group and Water Ceremony - and a Virtual Reality installation that included audio recordings with activists who I have deep admiration for (documented by Elia Habib and myself at the Hidden Paths // Rising Voices site.)
+Across the year I gave my energy and attention to the Systems Change Hive collaborative work.
+I focused in on relational practices and tending relations with networks of collaborators.
+Out of the effort came a beautiful collective exhibition from the Hive crew - Hidden Paths and a live events programme featuring a Warm Data Lab, a Circling group and a Water Ceremony - as well as a Virtual Reality installation that included audio recordings with activists who I have deep admiration for (documented by Elia Habib and myself at the Hidden Paths // Rising Voices site.)

 George Por, one of the great supporters of the project and elder to the group, invited me to share some thoughts on synergy and the year long experiment in co-creating towards Systems Change: